Calouste Gulbenkian Foundation: Publishing

 The foundation publishes books on a range of topics, including arts, education and languages.

 Partex

 Partex, a Portuguese oil extraction company, was fully owned by the Calouste Gulbenkian Foundation until it was sold in June 2019 to a Thai company.

 Gulbenkian Foundation in the Armenian communities

-The Calouste Gulbenkian Foundation is very active in the Armenian community worldwide as its founder Calouste Gulbenkian was of Armenian ethnicity.
+The Calouste Gulbenkian Foundation is very active in the Armenian community worldwide due to its founder Calouste Gulbenkian being of Armenian ethnicity.
 The Foundation has its Armenian Communities Department headed by Razmik Panossian.
-The Foundation's Armenian Communities Department distributes scholarships in the form of grants and bourses to Armenian students worldwide pursuing their education all over the world.
-The Foundation is active in Armenia and throughout the Armenian diaspora.
-It also supports actively in promotion and preservation of the Armenian language, in particular Western Armenian used mostly by the Armenian diaspora, support of Armenian schools throughout the world, as well as Armenian societies, history, culture, churches, media, sports etc.
+The Foundation's Armenian Communities Department distributes scholarships in the form of grants and bourses to Armenian students worldwide in pursuant of education worldwide.
+The Foundation continues to be active in Armenia and throughout the Armenian diaspora.
+It also supports the promotion and preservation of the Armenian language, in particular Western Armenian, primarily used by the Armenian diaspora, as well as supporting Armenian schools throughout the world, including Armenian societies, history, culture, churches, media, sports, etc.